slingr-stack/slingr-docs/content/en/dev-reference/queries/aggregate-queries.md

 weight: 138
 ---

-## Overview
+## **Overview**

-Aggregated queries allow you to perform aggregation operations over records in entities, like count, sum or average.
+Aggregated queries enable you to perform aggregation operations on records in entities, such as counting, summing, or averaging.

-This feature is implemented following [MongoDB's aggregation framework](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you will notice many similarities.
-Here you will find all the information to write aggregate queries and you shouldn't need to check MongoDB's docs.
+This feature is implemented using the [MongoDB's aggregation framework](http://docs.mongodb.org/manual/core/aggregation-pipeline/), so you'll notice many similarities.
+This guide provides all the information you need to write aggregate queries, and you shouldn't need to refer to MongoDB's documentation.

-Basically there is a pipeline where the input are the records in the entity and from there you apply different operations to filter, sort and aggregate data.
-Here is a sample of an aggregate query:
+In essence, there is a pipeline where the input consists of records in the entity, and you apply various operations to filter, sort, and aggregate the data.
+Here's an example of an aggregate query in JavaScript:

 ```js
 var resultSet = sys.data.aggregate('contacts', [